 Skip to main content

-What is Logic
+What is logic in Formaloo

 Customize app/form behavior with conditions, logic jumps, and criteria.
 Includes rules, conditions, actions, and default logic options.